Do I need to rinse or wash my chicken?

 - Preparing a weak bleach solution: In a labelled spray bottle, mix 1 tsp (5 ml) bleach with 3 cups (750 ml) of water.
 Spray items and let them air dry.

-- Thoroughly wash hands before, during and after handling chicken.
-Use warm water and soap and wash for at least 20 seconds (long enough to sing “Happy Birthday”).
+- Thoroughly wash hands before, during, and after handling raw chicken.
+Use hot water and soap and wash for at least 20 seconds (long enough to sing “Happy Birthday”).

 Marinades: When marinating, discard any leftover liquid.
 Make sure to wash and sanitize your brush or use separate brushes when marinating raw and cooked foods.
 If you want to use a marinade for basting or as a sauce, set aside some of the marinade before pouring over the raw chicken.
 Only use marinade that has not come into contact with the raw chicken for basting or dipping.